-- Title IX of the Education Amendments of 1972 (sex discrimination); - Section 504 of the Rehabilitation Act (disability discrimination); - The Americans with Disabilities Act (including both the employment-related provisions of the ADA as well as Title II of the ADA, which broadly prohibits discrimination on the basis of disability in state and local government services); - Titles IV and VI of the Civil Rights Act of 1964 (addressing discrimination based on race, color, national origin, sex, or religion); - The Age Discrimination Act of 1975 (age discrimination); - The nondiscrimination provisions of the Elementary and Secondary Education Act; - The civil rights provisions associated with the District's participation in federal nutrition programs.
+- Title IX of the Education Amendments of 1972 (sex discrimination); - Section 504 of the Rehabilitation Act (disability discrimination); - The Americans with Disabilities Act (including both the employment-related provisions of the ADA as well as Title II of the ADA, which broadly prohibits discrimination on the basis of disability in state and local government services); - Titles IV and VI of the Civil Rights Act of 1964 (addressing discrimination based on race, color, national origin, sex, or religion); - The Age Discrimination Act of 1975 (age discrimination); - The nondiscrimination provisions of the Elementary and Secondary Education Act;

 There are a significant number of additional state and federal nondiscrimination laws that are not listed above that further establish the rights of students and/or employees.
-In recognition of such laws, the District maintains additional nondiscrimination policies and rules that specifically and uniquely cover students (see, for example, [Policy 411 and Policy 411.1] within the District's policy manual) and all aspects of employment and personnel administration within the District (see, for example, Policy 511 and Policy 512).
+In recognition of such laws, the District maintains additional nondiscrimination policies and rules that specifically and uniquely cover students (see, for example, [Policy 411 and Policy 411.1] within the District's policy manual) and all aspects of employment and personnel administration within the District (see, for example, [Policy 511 and Policy 512]).